Here are the historic wins and exciting firsts of the midterm elections

-The rollercoaster ride of the 2018 midterm elections is still underway, but the night has already produced some impressive results.
+The roller-coaster ride of the 2018 midterm elections is still underway, but the night has already produced some impressive results.
 Thanks to a record number of women running for office, the U.S. hit a few important milestones as we all continue to strive to create a government that truly represents “we the people.”

 Here are a few of the historic accomplishments: